FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/safety.rst

 Daemon
 ---------------------------------

-Click "Initial - Safety" in the menu bar, and then click the "Daemon" submenu to enter the configuration interface.
+Click "Initial" -> "Safety" in the menu bar, and then click the "Daemon" submenu to enter the configuration interface.

 The user clicks the "function enabled" button to open or close the setting of the daemon.
 Select "Unexpected Situation" and "Background Program", and click the "Settings" button to configure the parameters of the unexpected situation handling logic.